Stylocline micropoides

 Stylocline micropoides is a species of flowering plant in the family Asteraceae known by the common names woollyhead neststraw, woollyhead fanbract and desert neststraw.
-It is native to the southwestern United States and northern areas in the northern states of Mexico, where it grows in desert habitat and other dry areas.
-It is a small annual herb growing at ground level with stems up to 20 centimeters in length.
+It is native to the southwestern United States and northern areas of Mexico, where it grows in desert habitat and other dry areas.
+It is a small annual herb growing at ground level with stems reaching about 20 centimeters in length.
 It is woolly or felt-like in texture with a coating of white hairs.
-The pointed leaves are up to 2 centimeters long and alternately arranged.
+The pointed leaves range to 2 centimeters in length and alternately arranged.
 The inflorescence bears spherical flower heads no more than a centimeter in diameter.
 The head generally has no phyllaries, or has small ones that fall away early.
 It contains several woolly white flowers.